gandhi56/gandhi56.github.io/md/cmput325/lec2.md

       * add these bindings to current context to form the next context
     * evaluate the body of the function in this extended context

-* an implementation of context for interpreter
+* **Implementation of context for interpreter**
   * define a data structure to represent a context
   * two lists, name list and value list
   * both lists are in sync
-    * for each name there is a corresponding value ...
-    * ... stored in the same location in the other list
+    * for each name there is a corresponding value stored in the same location in the other list
-* name list and value list
-  * each list is a list of list
-    * `(list1 list2 ... listn)`
-  * a sublist contains
-    * all the names of values for one function call
-  * name list
-    * list of lists of atoms
+  * name list is a list of lists of atoms
-  * values list
-    * list of lists of s-expr
+  * value list is a list of lists of symbolic expressions
 * example
   * name list `((x y) (z) (w s))`
   * value list `((1 2) ((lambda (x) (* x x)))`